MicrosoftDocs/quantum-docs/articles/provider-quantinuum.md

 ---
 author: Mobius5150
-description: This document provides the technical details of the Honeywell quantum provider ms.author: mblouin ms.date: 01/27/2022 ms.service: azure-quantum ms.subservice: computing ms.topic: reference
+description: This document provides the technical details of the Quantinuum quantum provider ms.author: mblouin ms.date: 02/24/2022 ms.service: azure-quantum ms.subservice: computing ms.topic: reference
 title: Quantinuum provider
-uid: microsoft.quantum.providers.honeywell
+uid: microsoft.quantum.providers.quantinuum
 ---

-# Honeywell provider
+# Quantinuum provider

 - Publisher: [Quantinuum](https://www.quantinuum.com)
-- Provider ID: `honeywell`
+- Provider ID: `quantinuum`

 > [!Note]
-> The Honeywell provider has been replaced by the Quantinuum Provider.
-New customers must use the [Quantinuum provider](xref:microsoft.quantum.providers.quantinuum).
-Existing customers may continue using the Honeywell provider or may follow the [migration guide to switch to the Quantinuum provider](xref:microsoft.quantum.providers.honeywell.migration).
+> The Quantinuum provider replaces the old Honeywell provider.
+New customers must use the Quantinuum provider in their workspaces.
+All previously available targets and systems are available with the Quantinuum provider.
+If you previously used the Honeywell provider you may follow the [migration guide to switch to the Quantinuum provider](xref:microsoft.quantum.providers.honeywell.migration).

 ## Targets